Management Response

 Responsible Deadline Status Comments

 Formulate a strong proposal for SPFIV that can be shared with other prospective donors that want to join the Strategic Partnership Framework.
-SPF Team, PPID Directorate, SPD 2025/06 Overdue-Initiated UN Women’s new Strategic Plan was developed and approved and will form the basis of the proposal for the fourth phase.
+SPF Team, PPID Directorate, SPD 2025/06 Overdue-Initiated [The SPFIV proposal and donor outreach will be based on an analysis and forecast of funding trends and a strategy for resource mobilization tailored to this programme and this context.
+Outreach to donor countries will include targeted knowledge products that communicate long-term results of SPF-funded work.]
+UN Women’s new Strategic Plan was developed and approved and will form the basis of the proposal for the fourth phase.
+In the meantime, the team has worked with the donors to adjust the 2026 AWP to align the latest strategic direction and mission by senior management to engage with donors on the future of the partnership is planned for April & May 2026.

 Continue to leverage current donor partners, Norway and Sweden, for advocacy purposes showcasing the SPF results and benefits of the funding modality.
-SPF Team, PPID Directorate, SPD 2025/12 Initiated Both Norway and Sweden have been receiving extensive monthly summaries and analysis of WPS developments in the Security Council since our last annual meeting.
-Their advocacy was crucial for a strong statement by the Nordic countries in the Open Debate and a strong statement of the Group of Friends on 1325.
+SPF Team, PPID Directorate, SPD 2025/12 Overdue-Initiated [This includes highlighting SPF in ExB statements.
+It can also include sharing the value and impact of SPF with other likeminded partners, as part of our engagement with WPS leads in the Security Council (including co-chair of the Informal Expert Group) or a joint event with Sida to showcase the programme’s results to other donors.]
+Both Norway and Sweden have been receiving extensive monthly summaries and analysis of WPS developments in the Security Council since our last annual meeting.
+Their advocacy [MK1.1][MK1.2]was crucial for a strong statement by the Nordic countries in the Open Debate and a strong statement of the Group of Friends on 1325.
+SPF is continuously highlighted as a model programme in our interactions with donors and UN Women’s visits to both Sweden and Norway, but we are still looking for the right timing and modality for a higher visibility effort for other donors.

 Formalize partnership with the Climate Risk and Early Warning Systems (CREWS) initiative as part of ongoing collaboration with WMO and engagement with the Early Warnings for All (EW4All) initiative.
 SPF Team DRR 2025/12 Completed The UN-to-UN agreement between WMO and UN Women to formalize partnership with CREWS was signed and implemented under ESARO.

 Mobilize the HDP nexus funding for crisis settings through the wider programming, leveraging the synergies and complementarities of thematic areas UN Women engage.
-Partner and engage in joint programming with other UN agencies to mobilize resources for joint action/collaboration and programming in crisis settings, for example with IOM, UNHCR, and WFP is another corporate priority.
-SPF Team HA 2025/12 Initiated A donor roundtable with the title ‘Inclusive humanitarian action-Gender equality as enabler for efficient responses’ with focus on UN Women’s crisis response/humanitarian portfolio held in Geneva, in May 2025 was co-organized with the Permanent Mission of Sweden to the United Nations.
+Partner and engage in joint programming with other UN agencies to mobilize resources for joint action/collaboration and programming in crisis settings, for example with IOM, UNHCR, and WFP is another corporate priority. *Due date 12/2026 (PROGRAMME COST EXTENSION) SPF Team HA 2025/12 Overdue-Initiated [UN Women recently signed the MoU with IOM on response to displacement and is discussing development of the country-level coordination model with WFP on livelihoods and food security related interventions.
+These partnerships provide opportunities for UN Women to advocate for agendas such as gender and displacement, food insecurity, and livelihood, and further mobilize resources/political and institutional support jointly with big humanitarian partners.
+A donor roundtable on advancing gender equality and women’s rights in crises is planned in Q1 of 2025 in Geneva.]
+A donor roundtable with the title ‘Inclusive humanitarian action-Gender equality as enabler for efficient responses’ with focus on UN Women’s crisis response/humanitarian portfolio held in Geneva, in May 2025 was co-organized with the Permanent Mission of Sweden to the United Nations.
 The focus was on UN Women’s humanitarian portfolio and partnerships with local women’s organizations and other UN agencies (WFP, UNHCR and IOM) in oPt, Sudan and Afghanistan.
 Discussions with IOM and UNHCR are ongoing also in view of the upcoming Global Refugee Forum Progress review scheduled in December 2025 on joint events, messaging on gender equality in crises.
+[Update March 2026] Discussions are ongoing with IOM and other UN agencies in relation to joint resource mobilization in support of gender statistics, coordination and operational work also drawing on lessons learnt from joint programs in contexts like Bangladesh, Cox’s Bazar.
+Similar discussions are ongoing in regions such as West and Central Africa to identify entry points for joint programming with WFP, IOM, UNHCR and others around protection and gender equality objectives drawing on global and regional discussions and MOUs.
+A systematic mapping of ongoing partnerships is ongoing.
+Similarly, UN Women is developing a programmatic brief on synergies between HA-DRR agendas drawing on lessons learnt from the Pacific, Lebanon, Moldova and other settings.

 Recommendation: Prioritize the contribution of SPF to sustaining gains for gender equality, women’s leadership and empowerment in the longer term through building local and national capacities within member states and within civil society, including their ability to finance activities outside of UN Women’s financial support.
 Prioritize long-term capacity building for national ownership of change processes to support GEWE goals.
 This should include a strong focus on external engagement across national, regional and global levels to embed gender equality within public financial management capacities as well as increasing direct support for WRO’s.